K4KDR/gr-ccsds/README.md

 The dependencies are automatically downloaded and build alongside gr-ccsds.
 This can be disabled by providing the cmake option `-DCCSDS_BUILD_DEPS=Off`

+***
+*** K4KDR Notes specific to this fork ***
+--- please note that all dependency repositories have been copied here as well.
+So, following the BUILD instructions below, I'm hoping that the dependencies will be sourced from the locations listed in the .gitmodules file.
+If not, then the next best option would be to install them manually ---
+***
+***

 Build:
 ```
 cd gr-ccsds